Senior citizen slapped with large bill from faulty meter

 "They have a defective meter for so many years," said Roman.
 "Why do they make me pay for it?
 They should have to pay for it, not me."

-But Roman says she got hit with an almost $7,000 gas bill last month after PGW replaced her meter in January.
+Roman says she got hit with a gas bill of almost $7,000 last month after PGW replaced her meter in January.

-The utility company tells Action News, the original meter had not been correctly measuring her natural gas usage.
+The company tells Action News the original meter had not been correctly measuring her natural gas usage.

 Once replaced with a new meter, her monthly bill went from an average of $13 to around $100.
-She was also billed for past usage that she had never been charged for.
+She was also billed for past usage she had never been charged for.

-She said she didn't think the original bill was too low because it was consistent.
+Roman said she didn't think the original bill was too low, because it was consistent.

 "I thought it was normal because I've always had it like that," she said.
 "But I don't have any other house to check the different prices."